COMP90054/Documentation/FAQ-Pacman.md

 **NOTE:** Please do not use `popen`.
 This is a non-blocking command which might leave things running on the server after your turn has finished, which will lead to your disqualification!

 Suppose your code generates the specific `domain.pddl` and `problem.pddl` files that you want to use the planner on.
-We are assuming these files, and the `ff` executable, are all in the same folder as `myTeam.py`.
+We are assuming these files are all in the same folder as `myTeam.py`, and the `ff` executable is available systemwide.
+We make sure that `ff` is available by running this command `sudo cp ff /usr/local/bin/.`, you can install it in your system as well with the same command This will let you run `ff` without the need to use the prefix `./`.

 Here is a template using `subprocess.run()`: